crkn-rcdr/OCR-Evaluations/4-multi-document-abbyy-vs-notiles-paddleocr-paddlevl/README.md

 The no-tiling run is extremely polarized by document:

-- `aeu.00037_19470820`: no-tiling Paddle has the lower artifact count than ABBYY on all `8` pages, while ABBYY is lower on `0`.
+- `aeu.00037_19470820`: no-tiling Paddle has the lower artifact count than ABBYY on all `8` pages.
 The document-level artifact totals are `2,668` for no-tiling Paddle versus `4,114` for ABBYY.
 This is the clearest evidence that removing tiling can sharply reduce the punctuation-and-glyph collapse on dense results pages.
 - `oocihm.N_00126_19130805`: no-tiling Paddle is lower than ABBYY on all `8` pages.
 The document-level artifact totals are `551` for no-tiling Paddle versus `898` for ABBYY.
 - `oocihm.N_00155_18750610`: no-tiling Paddle is lower than ABBYY on all `4`.
 The document-level artifact totals are `198` for no-tiling Paddle versus `920` for ABBYY.
 - `oocihm.N_00155_18880712`: no-tiling Paddle is lower than ABBYY on all `8`.
 The document-level artifact totals are `263` for no-tiling Paddle versus `863` for ABBYY.